A Guide To Backpacking in Alaska

 Experience the best of Alaskan wilderness near Anchorage, from glaciated peaks to pristine lakes.

-Hike in from any number of trailheads close to Anchorage.
+Getting There: Hike in from any number of trailheads close to Anchorage.

 Permits: none needed.

-Popular Known Routes: Crow Pass, Scandinavian Peaks
+Popular Known Routes: Crow Pass, Rabbit Lakes

 If you’re really committed to backpacking in Alaska, but don’t feel comfortable navigating off trail and don’t want to hire a guide, the Kesugi Ridge Trail is a great option.
 If you’re lucky, you’ll get incredible views of Denali and the Alaska Range, albeit from very far away.
+You might also consider the Crow Pass trail or Resurrection Pass trail.

 Kenai Fjords, Katmai National park, Kobuk Valley National Park, Arctic National Wildlife Refuge, Aniakchak National Monument, Aleutian Islands.